kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 	- Stack Overflow Scenario: A faulty recursive function causes the stack to exceed its limit which returns the SO error
 	- OutOfMemory Error: Excessive allocation of objects (continuously loading images) or unoptimized use of dynamic storages will exceed allocated heap space

-- the OS pre-allocates memory on each applica
+- the OS pre-allocates memory on each application
+- each application has a certain boundary on their components and overstepping these boundaries throw errors